Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Once you provide details of your investment goals, investment timeframe and appetite for risk, the robo advice service generates a recommended investment portfolio, which is usually based on Exchange Traded Funds (ETFs).
 Once you’ve invested your money, the robo advisor manages your portfolio and re-balances it whenever necessary to ensure it remains in line with your risk tolerance levels.

-Proponents of robo advisors say that instead of being influenced by emotion when making trades, digital advisors use algorithms and mathematical models to determine the right asset allocations for investors.
+Proponents of robo advisors say that instead of being influenced by emotion when making trades, digital advisors are more capable of bringing high-quality and more consistent investment advice to the masses by using algorithms and mathematical models to determine the right asset allocations for investors.

-The rise of robo advice
+The rise of robo advisors

 The robo advice revolution started in the US a few years ago, and since then companies such as Betterment, FutureAdvisor and Wealthfront have enjoyed enormous success.
 Both Betterment and Wealthfront each manage more than $2.6 billion of customer assets, with the market expected to continue to rapidly expand in coming years.